woocommerce/woocommerce/readme.txt

 * Fix - To prevent discounts being applied in 'random' order (based on order added to cart), sort cart items based on subtotal during calculate_totals.
 * Fix - Removed extra ob_start() in class-wc-shortcodes.php.
 * Fix - Show counts in category dropdown.
+* Fix - Escape add to cart messages to stop translations from breaking cart events.
 * Tweak - Renamed wc_var_prices transient to allow them to flush on product save.

 = 2.4.6 - 24/08/2015 =